Emergency at Ben Gurion? Clear, fast guidance even late at night. Go to emergency page

 Entry questions relevant to Ukraine: a respectful overview

 Questions for travelers from Ukraine can be sensitive.
-Preparation and clarity help keep the conversation respectful and calm.
+Preparation and clarity help keep the conversation respectful and clear.

 Israeli flag, scales, and gavel on a desk